8base/Documentation/docs/projects/8basehome/projects/projects-billing.md

 ### Updating your Payment Method

-Click the **Update** button in the **Payment Methods** section to update your payment details.
-A dialog box opens to allow you to change your payment details.
+1. Click the **Update** button in the **Payment Methods** section to update your payment details.
+A dialog box opens.
 ![Payment Details](./_images/projects-project-ui-walkthrough-billing-payment-details.png)
+2. Fill in the form and click **Submit Changes**.
+For security purposes, the form will always be blank, and will not contain your previous payment information.

 ## Project Usage